GW’s MS in Government Contracts offers an innovative curriculum that combines both the core principles of government

 Law or Business Electives comprising nine credit hours

-The Capstone Course: 4 credit hours including scholarly research and writing and the capstone project.
+The Capstone Course: 4 credit hours, including scholarly research, writing, and the capstone project.

 Core classes may be taken in any sequence.
-Formation of Government Contracts and Performance of Government Contracts must be complete before taking Law electives.
+Formation of Government Contracts and Performance of Government Contracts must be completed before taking Law electives.
 The capstone course must be completed last.